• Skip to primary navigation

 How to freeze: Freeze leftovers in a freezer safe container for up to 3-4 months.

 How to reheat: The leftovers of this dish are excellent as well.
-Reheat very briefly in the microwave or in the oven at 300ºF for 15 minutes until just warm.
+Reheat in the oven at 300ºF for 15 minutes until just warm.
 Do not over cook.
 Or some people really enjoy this chicken cold or at room temperature.

 Linger at Dana's Table a little longer for more free recipes.